marcelom/marcelom.github.io/_posts/2013-04-22-cmdexerunas.md

+---
+layout: post
-Title: Run `cmd.exe` as another user
+title: Run `cmd.exe` as another user
-Tags: Windows
+tags: Windows
-Author: Marcelo Moreira
+author: Marcelo Moreira
-Summary: How to get a command line in windows as another user
+excerpt: How to get a command line in windows as another user
+---
 Sometimes you need to run command line commands as another user.

 I just ran into this the other day, and even thought it is a windows trick, I thought it was worth documenting.